Anatamann/mychi-discord-bot/README.md

+# MyChi bot
+This is a discord bot for simple streak counting for learning updates / project updates of a user.

-# My Chi bot specifications
+## MyChi bot specifications

-## Features:
+### Features:

- ### 1. Streak Counting on daily updates on study, certificates, personal project accomplishments, etc.
+ #### 1. Streak Counting on daily updates on study, certificates, personal project accomplishments, etc.

    1. Each update will give the users (*saiyans*) points (*Chi*).
       1. *10* points for daily updates.